cybersecuricy/liquid-autoescape/README.md

 ## Advanced Usage

 Autoescaping can be customized to work better with your environment via a Ruby-level configuration object.
-To configure autoescaping, use the `config` object exposed by `Liquid::Autoescape.configure` in any Ruby file loaded before templates are rendered.
+To configure auto-escaping, use the `config` object exposed by `Liquid::Autoescape.configure` in any Ruby file loaded before templates are rendered.